mfpdev/mfp-advanced-adapters-samples/custom-security-checks/social-app-samples/AnalyzeFacebookWithWatsonSample/AnalyzeMyFacebookApp/README.md

 This sample can do those by using [IBM MobileFirst Foundation 8.0](https://developer.ibm.com/mobilefirstplatform/) and [Watson services](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/services-catalog.html).

-## Build and Setup
+## Running the application
- * Adapters
+ * Build and deploy adapters
-    You need to deploy 2 adapters from custom-security-checks folder (see instructions for each adapter in README):
+    You need to build and deploy 2 adapters from custom-security-checks folder (see instructions for each adapter in README):
-    1. `AnalyzeMyFacebookAdapter` - this is the resource adapter which has protected REST API /analyze.
+    1. [AnalyzeMyFacebookAdapter](../AnalyzeMyFacebookAdapter/README.md) - this is the resource adapter which has protected REST API /analyze.
 The /analyze API fetch some Facebook data like picture and user feed and send them to Watson.
-    2. `social-login` - this is the security check adapter which can validate social platform users (Facebook or Google).
+    2. [social-login](../../../social-login/README.md) - this is the security check adapter which can validate social platform users (Facebook or Google).
     Configure the property `keepOriginalToken` to be true, this property tell the adapter to save the real Facebook token, so it can call [Facebook graph API](https://developers.facebook.com/docs/graph-api).

  * Android Native App